Code-Institute-Submissions/TheGame/README.md

 ## Existing Features:

 ### Navigation
-Based on the tools provided by bootstrap, provides user with a chance to come back to the home page at any stage, or to contact page, to be stay in touch with me if they wish.
+Based on the tools provided by bootstrap, navigation provides user with a chance to come back to the home page at any stage of the game, or to contact page, to stay in touch with me if they wish.
-Navigation also provides an access to every other level, if user will "unclick" the "disabled" class in it.
+Navigation also gives an access to every other level, if user will "unclick" the "disabled" class in it.
 I was using that option a lot while creating the website and found it very useful, so I decided to leave it for future use.

 ### Contact form
-If any user would like to contact me, to throw their love or dissapointment in my face, without being recognized (The contact form asks for name and email, but does not check if it's the real one).
+If any user would like to contact me, to throw their love or dissapointment in my face, without being recognized (The contact form asks for name and email, but does not check if it's the real one), they have a chance to do so.
 Also if at any point *TheGame* will become popular outside of my Facebook friends, thats the occasion for user to stay in touch.

 ### Footer with social links